 - managing and enhancing our products and services;

-- investigating complaints made by you;
+- investigating complaints made by you; and

 - in the case of employees and contractors:

-- to pay your wages, fees and employee & contractor entitlements; and
+- to pay your wages, fees and employee & contractor entitlements;

 - to manage your relationship with us.

-We may contact you to inform you about laws and developments in the field of intellectual property and other products and services we think would be of particular interest to you.
+We may contact you to inform you about laws and developments in the field of IP and other products, services, events and resources we think would be of particular interest to you.
 The permission you provide to us is not limited in time.
-You can however elect to opt out of receiving correspondence and other marketing materials from us by:
+You can, however, elect to opt out of receiving correspondence and other marketing materials from us by:

 - by utilising an ‘unsubscribe’ facility on a communication we send to you.